 School Resource Officers

-A School Resource Officer (SRO) is a law enforcement officer who is assigned to either a middle school, or high school in Anderson County.
+A School Resource Officer (SRO) is a law enforcement officer who is assigned to either a middle school or high school in Anderson County.
 This unit is under the Professional Standards Division.
-SRO’s are required to perform three vital roles in their assigned schools.
-These roles are as follows: law enforcement, law-related counseling, and law-related education.
-Through these roles officers provide a service to the community by establishing themselves as a resource for teachers, students, and parents.
+SRO’s are required to perform three vital roles in their assigned schools: law enforcement, law-related counseling, and law-related education.
+Through these roles, officers provide a service to the community by establishing themselves as a resource for teachers, students, and parents.
 This allows the program to provide a safe learning environment for children.

-They educate the students by teaching law related classes and other related subjects in the classrooms and counsel both students and parents on various topics.
-The SRO becomes involved in the students' lives as a positive role model.
-The intent is that the positive experiences students have with the SRO will bridge the gap between juveniles and law enforcement, and in doing so, help prevent juvenile crime.
+They educate the students by teaching law-related classes and other subjects in the classrooms.
+In addition, they counsel both students and parents on various topics.
+The SRO becomes involved in the students' lives as a positive role model with the intent that the positive experiences students have with their respective SRO will bridge the gap between juveniles and law enforcement and, in doing so, help prevent juvenile crime.